- Clinical science

 - Not indicated if C. difficile is suspected based on clinical findings, laboratory tests, and/or response to empiric treatment

-- If clinical suspicion for CDAD is high, empiric antibiotic treatment can be initiated without waiting for laboratory confirmation of C. difficile.
+- If clinical suspicion for CDAD is high, empiric antibiotic treatment may be initiated before laboratory confirmation of C. difficile.

 - Nonsevere cases

-- Indication: recurrent C. difficile infections with failure of at least two appropriate antibiotic regimens
+- Indication: recurrent C. difficile infections in a patient who has not responded to at least two appropriate antibiotic regimens

 - Detection: C. difficile toxin stool test for at-risk patients with recent onset of diarrhea